REDWOOD24/ATLAS-GRID-SIMULATION/README.md

 # Redwood Project

 ## Overview
-This repository aims to streamline the process of configuring and testing grid computing environments.
+This repository aims to streamline the process of configuring and testing ATLAS grid computing environment.

 ## Prerequisites
 Before you begin, ensure you have the following packages installed: